ToAmano/MLWC/docs/theory/atomtype.rst

 Overview
 ========

-The chemical bonds are the central quantities in constructing the chemical-bond-based machine learning model for diple moments.
+The chemical bonds are the central quantities in constructing the chemical-bond-based machine learning model for dipole moments.
 In this code, all the information of a molecule is stored in ``MolecularInfo`` class, where we use ``RDKit`` to extract comprehensive molecular information from ``.mol`` files.

 Features